sircsa/rotateByTemp/README.md

 # rotateByTemp
 In this simple project, the temperature value obtained from the DHT22 sensor is used to determine the direction of motion of the stepper motor.
+The data received from the sensor is also transmitted to the LCD display 1602.
+The user can increase or decrease the direction boundary using 2 buttons, as well as change the rotation speed of the stepper motor also using 2 buttons.
+Data from the sensor is also transmitted via UART.